Why on earth would you ever eat a fucking banana?!?!, you ask incredulously.

-Now, if you’re bored by the above benefits because you don’t give a fuck about your health or managing your weight, then consider the following.
+Now, if the outlined benefits of potassium aren’t enough to eat a banana, then consider the following.
 In a study of cyclists, bananas were found to increase the performance time of a 75-km trial by 5 percent compared to water.
 In addition to that objective improvement in cycling time trials, bananas also had a subjective effect, as the participants reported feeling more energetic and a greater ability to focus while exercising.
 These results largely stem from the sugar profile of bananas, with them providing fructose and glucose that the body can quickly break down for energy.
 Something else that bananas are laden with are phytonutrients with antioxidant properties, which helps explain the reduction in inflammation that was also observed in the study.
-So not only do bananas improve exercise performance but they also enhance recovery.3The study also included pears, which had similar but less pronounced performance and recovery benefits than bananas versus water.
-For more, see Nieman, DC, et al. “Metabolomics-Based Analysis of Banana and Pear Ingestion on Exercise Performance and Recovery.” 𝘑𝘰𝘶𝘳𝘯𝘢𝘭 𝘰𝘧 𝘗𝘳𝘰𝘵𝘦𝘰𝘮𝘦 𝘙𝘦𝘴𝘦𝘢𝘳𝘤𝘩, vol. 14, no. 12, Nov.
+So not only do bananas improve exercise performance but they also enhance recovery.
+2The study also included pears, which had similar but less pronounced performance and recovery benefits than bananas versus water.
+For more, see Nieman, DC, et al. “Metabolomics-Based Analysis of Banana and Pear Ingestion on Exercise Performance and Recovery.”
+Journal of Proteome Research, vol. 14, no. 12, Nov.
 2015, pp. 5367–5377. doi: 10.1021/acs.jproteome.5b00909

 Banana Nutrition Facts